 May God graciously bless the deliberations and decisions of the Classis.

 UPDATE: The Stated Clerk's official public report is now available and posted below.

 Report of Classis East

-Classis East met in regular session on Wednesday, January 14, 2015 at the First Protestant Reformed Church of Holland, MI.
+Classis East met in regular session on Wednesday, May 11, 2016 at the Providence PRC.
+This was the first time that Providence has hosted a meeting of classis.
 The churches were each represented by two delegates.
-Rev. Heath Bleyenberg served as chair for this session.
+Rev. G. Eriks was the chairman for this session.

 In its first order of business, classis approved the organization of a new congregation in Pittsburgh, PA.
 The request for organization came via the council of Southwest PRC.
 A sizeable delegation from Pittsburgh was present as was the current home missionary, Rev. Wilbur Bruinsma.
 The delegates ad examina from Classis West were present as well and gave concurrence to the decision of classis to organize this congregation.
 Southwest PRC was given the responsibility to organize this congregation.
 Rev. A. denHartog was appointed as its moderator.
 Needless to say, this was a joyous moment for the classis as God, through the ardent work of its missionary, gave our churches another congregation.
 The new congregation will consist of six families (seven if the pastor is included) and five confessing adults.
 Two more adults are in the process of making profession of faith.